sidg75/tds-project1/README.md

 - **Weak correlation**: between the number of followers and stargazers on repositories (0.067), indicating that having more followers doesn't strongly predict the popularity of a user's repositories

 ## 3. An actionable recommendation for developers based on analysis
-- to improve quality of their repos via better code, clear guidelines on usage and collaboration, regular updates etc. This may lead to improved uptake on followers and community visibility
+- developers should focus on improving quality of their repos (and not quantity).
+This can be acheived via better code, clear guidelines on usage and collaboration, regular updates etc. This may lead to improved uptake on followers and community visibility
-- there's a weak negative regression slope of -9.72 between developer's bio and number of followers ((as the length of the bio increases, the number of followers tends to decrease.).
-It is suggested to keep bios shorter
+- since there's a weak negative regression slope of -9.72 between developer's bio and number of followers, it is suggested to keep bios shorter
-- Additional analysis can be performed to explore patterns between user activity and repository languages, company affiliations or top open-source contributors
+- developers must consider adopting MIT licenses for their repos.
+This has greatest adoption in Sydney region (may be since it's a very permissive license that allows users to do almost anything they want with your code, including using it in commercial products)
 ![alt text](https://github.com/sidg75/tds-project1/blob/main/users_trend_by_years.png)

 ## Extra optional read (for reference only)